Shield-OS-dev/shieldos-dashboard/README.md

 All cryptographic and low-level primitives live in `shieldos-core`; the dashboard focuses on UX, state orchestration, and safe integration between modules.

+## Architecture Context
+The dashboard is the orchestration layer of ShieldOS.
+It mounts modules, manages permissions, handles navigation, and connects to `shieldos-core`.
+No sensitive data is processed here — the dashboard focuses on safe module integration and OS-level UX.

 ## Principles